Careers

 Hi!
 I’m Nitisha, the Health Play Specialist at Little Journey.
 I have 17 years of play expertise and two degrees in Childhood Development and Healthcare Play.
 I’m passionate about using play to improve hospital experiences for children!

+In my career, play has been a central theme whether it’s in early education, supporting autistic children, or volunteering overseas.
 My interest in healthcare grew from working with children with complex needs.
 Historically, healthcare services have developed their patient approaches around adults’ needs.
 This meant that hospital experiences for children were particularly anxiety provoking and traumatising.
 The introduction of play to support children through hospital procedures has transformed paediatric healthcare.

 • ‘post-procedural play’: lets children reflect on their experiences, helping them process and cope with their fears.